vespa-engine/documentation/documentation/tutorials/text-search.md

 </pre>

-### Search definition
+### Schema

-A [search definition](../search-definitions.html) is a configuration of a document type and how it should be stored, indexed, ranked, searched and presented.
+A [schema](../schemas.html) is a configuration of a document type and what we should compute over it.
 For this application we define a document type called `msmarco`.
 Write the following to `application/searchdefinitions/msmarco.sd`:

 <pre data-test="file" data-path="sample-apps/text-search/application/searchdefinitions/msmarco.sd">
-search msmarco {
+schema msmarco {
     document msmarco {
         field id type string {
             indexing: attribute | summary